godcandidate/100-days-of-devops-kodekloud/day-13-iptables-installation-configuration/README.md

       ```

-   - Update port in yaml to match the task, current port `8089`
+   - Update `app_port` variable in playbook.yaml to match the task, current port `8089`

 2. **Test connectivity**